 Since I have been doing these tasks most days they become so much more easier to do.
 I love to play a podcast or Audible book I love while tidying up or cleaning, it makes tasks so much simpler.
 I know how it feels to be frustrated with your home, I am still there but I promise you consistency is the key to decoloping habits .
 I hope this post helped anyone out there struggling.
 Please know you are not alone❤️

-What do you do (or try) to do daily to keep your home in a somewhat less messy environment?
+What do you do, or try to do to maintain your home everyday.

 Or do you struggle yourself like I have sticking to daily habits?
 I would love to hear what you think in the comment section below!
 Also be sure to share this for future reference 💕